 TAC is exempt from Commonwealth Supported Place fees for eligible applicants.
 Students are only required to pay the Student Services and Amenities Fee.

-Please compete the application form: TAC Application Form.
+Please compete the TAC Application Form (PDF, 246 KB).

-Thursday Island residents, please contact the Thursday Island Study Centre.
-Tel: 4069 2670
+Thursday Island residents should contact the Thursday Island Study Centre on (07) 4069 2670.